-- 1. Sixty-four designated semester credit hours. - 2.
+- 1. Sixty-four designated semester credit hours.
+2. Grade of "C" or better required in all - 2.
 Grade of "C" or better required in all Major Field Requirement courses. - 3.
 Grade Point Average of 2.0 or better. - 4.
 Fifteen semester credit hours in attendance at SSC. - 5.
 Completion of Graduate Exit Survey.